-After doing extensive research which included interviews with field engineers and backoffice employees, we came to the conclusion that Douwe Egberts suffered from a significant number of incorrect part orders mainly initiated by field engineers that were conducting service to the coffee machines.
+Following extensive research, including interviews with field engineers and back-office staff, we uncovered a significant issue: a high volume of incorrect part orders originating primarily from field engineers conducting service on the coffee machines.